South High School

 We are excited to see you here!
 Please make sure to join in order to see other classmates' profiles, directions are found in the left menu buttons under "How to Join".
 (And don't forget to fill out your own profile and post some of your favorite pictures,too) Our left menu tabs are filled with fun, please take a minute and explore all this great Web Site has to offer.
 We have had a great time getting reaquainted!
 Reunion fun just goes on and on!

-It's happening!!
-We are turning "60" this year!!
+It's happened!!
+We are turned "60" last year!!
 Unbelievable...
-We are asking YOU for your thoughts and/or advice on turning "60", thanks to all those who respond...
+We are asking YOU for your thoughts and/or advice on turning "60", thanks to all those who responded...we are adding a few that we just received, We love to hear from you!!
 With a long Southern Drawl we wish "Y'All a Happy Birthday" On South High!!!

 Richard Young - My advice to myself and others is to try and not make the same mistake twice.
 It would be wonderful to learn from the experiences of others but I would settle for learning from my own!
 Imagine what life would be like if we accomplished that!!